 not.
 Note the balance between the examples for the

 actions.
 If the

 redirects to the widget example was missing from one or the

 other, it would be easy to spot.

 get a sense of how to organize your specs to generate output like this.

-Last published about 1 year ago by benoit.
+Last published over 2 years ago by benoit.